 7. Forwarding of data

-We will not pass your personal data on to any third parties, except if we are authorised to do so or if you have given your consent.
-Forwarding of data to any public bodies and/or public authorities shall only take place when we are required to do so by statutory provisions or official or judicial orders.
-If the aforementioned requirements are not met, we only forward personal data to third parties if you have consented thereto (Article 6(1) sentence 1 lit. (a) GDPR).
+We will not forward your personal data to any third parties, except if we are authorised to do so or if you have given us your consent.
+Forwarding of personal data to any public bodies and/or public authorities shall only take place when we are required to do so by mandatory statutory provisions or official or judicial orders.
+If the aforementioned requirements are not met, we only forward your personal data to third parties if you have consented thereto (Article 6(1) first sentence lit. (a) GDPR).

 8. Your rights